Software tips, techniques, and news.

 Read more about Indirection at Goyas' BaseElements, Unreferenced and Indirection.

-Ensuring unique names in all files for relationships, layouts, valuelists, and scripts before converting is absolutely essential to a smooth conversion that includes file consolidation.
+Ensuring unique names in all files for relationships, layouts, valuelists, and scripts before converting are absolutely essential to a smooth conversion that includes file consolidation.
 Do this now, not later.
 It will save you hours of time.
 For very large solutions, the easiest thing to do is add a prefix to all the relationships, scripts, value lists, and layouts based on file name.

 Read more about relationship naming in DB Services’ article, FileMaker Naming Conventions and Standards.